-The sections on key rollover and key timing meta data is borrowed heavily from the Internet Engineering Task Force draft titled "DNSSEC Key Timing Considerations" by S. Morris, J. Ihren, J. Dickinson, and W. Mekking.
+The sections on key rollover and key timing meta data borrowed heavily from the Internet Engineering Task Force draft titled "DNSSEC Key Timing Considerations" by S. Morris, J. Ihren, J. Dickinson, and W. Mekking, subsequently published as RFC 7583.

 The recipe for TLSA self-signed certificate is based on the work of "A Step-by-Step guide for implementing DANE with a Proof of Concept" by Sandoche Balakrichenan, Stephane Bortzmeyer, and Mohsen Souissi (April 15, 2013).